JAlcocerT/Linux/content/docs/Linux_&_Cloud/cloud.md

 ## MainStream Clouds

-For just compute resources, other providers normally provide better value for money.
+For just compute resources, other providers normally provide better value for money (and more predictable billing)

 And generally a shared server (where you get virtual CPU cores) will be cheaper than a pure bare metal.